iainm342/milestone-2/README.md

 ### ELEMENTS SEEN ON THE LOCATIONS PAGE ###

-- Images of towns available to choose from that are all linked to the relevant pages with **<a>** tags.
+- Images of towns available to choose from that are all linked to the relevant pages with anchor tags.
 - Buttons to navigate the **user** to the appropriate Town or Filter page.
 - Faded out Maidenhead logo with countdown timer to indicate that this will be added to the site in the near future.
 - Buttons for Maidenhead take the **user** to a 404 page.